yext/chat-core/test-sites/test-browser-esm/README.md

 ```

 This will serve the index.html page on http://localhost:5050.
 Opening that up should show a button to trigger send a request with empty message array to chat API on domain "liveapi-dev.yext.com" using ChatCore and display the response (e.g. initial message) below.

+To test with AwsConnect, go to http://localhost:5050/aws.
+It will simulate asking the chat API to speak to a human, then initialize a connection to AwsConnect.